 On the other hand, a sharp mower blade gives a clean and healthier cut.
 It trims the grass quite neatly.
 Lawnmower blades need sharpening once in a while.
 Most homeowners sharpen the mower blades before the beginning of the mowing season every year.
 But if you mow the lawn nearly every day for hours, your lawnmower blades will need sharpening twice a year.
 Similarly, it is hard for the lawnmower machine to mow a rocky and large lawn.
 The machine is likely to bump into rocks and objects that can harm the mower blades and make them dull.

-Homeowners need to check the blades after every session and ensure that there is no major scratch or nick on it.
+Homeowners need to check the blades after every session and ensure that there is no major scratch or nick on them.
 Should you notice any unusual dullness, get the blade sharpened straight away.
 The more you delay the blade’s sharpening, the higher the chances you will need blade replacement.